Uniform distribution mod $1$ for sequences of ergodic sums and continued fractions: Sequence of ergodic sums

 For circle-valued skew products the coboundary condition is called {\em aperiodicity} in \cite{AaronsonDenker2001}.
-This terminology makes sense in view of Proposition 4.3 of \cite{BedfordFisherUrbanski02}.
-However that fact for the skew product does not directly imply the non-uniform distribution, which is why we give this argument.
+This terminology makes sense in view of \cite[Proposition 4.3]{BedfordFisherUrbanski2002}.
+However that fact for the skew product does not directly imply the uniform distribution, which is why we give this argument.